 Almost all employers in South Carolina are legally required to provide workers’ compensation to their employees.
 Regardless of who was at fault for the injury, workers’ compensation pays 100% of injured workers’ medical bills, as well as two-thirds of their normal wages during the time when injuries keep them out of work.

 Workers who have been so severely injured on the job that they’re permanently disabled, and the dependents of workers who die on the job, are also entitled to workers’ compensation payments.

 Unfortunately, not all employers — or their insurance companies — are willing to meet their legal duty to provide expensive workers’ compensation payments.
 Employers or insurance companies may try to deny a workers’ compensation claim by claiming that the injury is not as serious as you say; that it was not sustained on the job; or that you’re not covered at all.
 If this has happened to you or someone you care about, you don’t have to put up with it.

 A Columbia work injury lawyer at The Louthian Law Firm is ready to step in and negotiate with an employer, an insurer or the South Carolina Workers’ Compensation Commission to help you get the money you need to heal.
 And if negotiation fails, we’re prepared to fight for your rights aggressively in court.

-While accepting workers’ compensation payments generally means giving up your right to sue your employer, that may not always be the case.
 If a third party — another company or person who is not your employer — caused your injuries, you may sue that party while you collect workers’ compensation.
 You may also sue your employer for illegal behavior such as denying a valid workers’ compensation claim or retaliating against you for filing such a claim.
 And clearly, those whose employers never bought workers’ compensation insurance, denying them a chance to collect payments, may also sue.